 The dry, cool air can cause a lot of static.
 Is your family getting shocked more lately?
 A humidifier makes the air less dry and decreases your risk of being shocked at home.

 Air that is too dry can also affect the finishes and furnishings in your home, especially those made from wood, causing them to shrink, warp, and crack.
 Low humidity could also have a negative effect on paper products, such as photos, posters, and books, making them more brittle.

 We’ve discussed all the benefits of having a humidifier, but how do you make the decision to invest in a whole-home humidifier instead of a single-room humidifier?

 Although you can enlist single-room humidifiers to improve the humidity in isolated areas of your home, this approach is not the most efficient.

-If you’d like to understand more about improving your home’s comfort and heating efficiency this winter, call Service Experts Heating & Air Conditioning at 440-252-1375 or make an appointment online for a free home air quality and comfort analysis.
+If you’d like to learn more about improving your home’s comfort and heating efficiency this winter, call Service Experts Heating & Air Conditioning at 440-252-1375 or make an appointment online for a free home air quality and comfort analysis.